(Answer the questions on sheet of paper and compare to the answer options)

 (h) What does the writer mean by “They dig deep who dig for it”?

-Read the following excerpt carefully and answer Questions 5(i) and 5(j):
+Read the following extract carefully and answer Questions 5(i) and 5(j):

 AMA ATA AIDOO: The Dilemma of a Ghost